bnika/MerkOrCore/README.markdown

 See the java-doc in folder doc in this project.

 ### MerkOrCore command line interface
+In the initial project state a file MerkOrCore.jar is included in the release folder.
+I recommend, however, to rebuild the project by typing `ant` in the folder you saved the project to (preferably MerkOrCore).

 Before running MerkOrCore, either as a command line interface or as an API, **make sure the Redis server is running!**.

 In the directory of MerkOrCore.jar type: